-- the continuing impact of the COVID-19 pandemic on the global economy and specifically on oil and gas markets; - the market acceptance of our products and services; - our business, product and capital expenditure plans; - capital improvements to new and existing facilities; - our competitors' response to our products and services; - · our relationships with customers, distributors, dealers and project resellers; and - our customers' ability to afford and/or finance our products.
+- the continuing impact of the COVID-19 pandemic on the global economy and specifically on oil and gas markets; - the market acceptance of our products and services; - · our business, product and capital expenditure plans;

+- · capital improvements to new and existing facilities; - our competitors' response to our products and services; - · our relationships with customers, distributors, dealers and project resellers; and - our customers' ability to afford and/or finance our products.

-Our accounts receivable balance, net of allowances, was \$13.5 million and \$16.2 million as of September 30, 2020 and March 31, 2020, respectively.
-Days sales outstanding in accounts receivable ("DSO") increased by 3 days to 83 days as of September 30, 2020 compared to 80 days as of September 30, 2019.
-The slight increase in our DSO was primarily the result of lower sales in all markets due to the COVID-19 pandemic and the weakening oil and gas markets.
+Our accounts receivable balance, net of allowances, was \$19.1 million and \$16.2 million as of December 31, 2020 and March 31, 2020, respectively.
+Days sales outstanding in accounts receivable ("DSO") decreased by 17 days to 87 days as of December 31, 2020 compared to 104 days as of December 31, 2019.
+We recorded net bad debt recoveries of approximately \$0.2 and \$0.1 million during the nine months ended December 31, 2020 and 2019, respectively.